saitaiky/notebook/docs/docs/cloud-computing/aws/security/security-manager.md

 ![aws_lambda_rds_secrets](/img/aws/security/aws_lambda_rds_secrets.png)

+To increase database security, it's recommended using AWS Secrets Manager instead of environment variables to store database credentials.

-To rotate a secret, Secrets Manager calls a Lambda function according to the schedule you set up.
-You can set a schedule to rotate after a period of time, for example every 30 days, or you can create a cron expression.
-See [Schedule expressions](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotate-secrets_schedule.html).
+To rotate a secret, Secrets Manager calls a **Lambda function** according to the schedule you set up.
+You can set a schedule to rotate after a period of time, for example every 30 days by using [Schedule expressions](https://docs.aws.amazon.com/secretsmanager/latest/userguide/rotate-secrets_schedule.html).
 If you also manually update your secret value while automatic rotation is set up, then Secrets Manager considers that a valid rotation when it calculates the next rotation date.

 For security, Secrets Manager only permits a Lambda rotation function to rotate the secret directly.
 The rotation function can't call a second Lambda function to rotate the secret.